 Each year tons of holiday gift guides come out.
 Some of them are pretty decent, or at least fun to look at (1,2,3), but others not so much.
-The reason why gift guides fail so miserably, aside from being extremely general, is they completely go against everything that a good gift is supposed to be.
+The reason why gift guides tend to fail so miserably, aside from being extremely general, is they completely go against everything that a good gift is supposed to be.

 A good gift, ideally, is a reflection of what you know and think about the person you’re giving it to.
 Gift guides make this simple concept very difficult to achieve when they provide suggestions of gifts for people that they don’t even personally know.
 Yes, it is the thought that counts, and getting a gift for somebody regardless of what it is, is a nice gesture.
 However, sometimes that’s all it is – a nice gesture.